bevyengine/rfcs/rfcs/45-stageless.md

    2. How does this work for run criteria that are not locally defined?
 6. A more cohesive look at plugin definition and configuration strategies.
 7. A graph-based system ordering API for dense, complex dependencies.
-8. Store systems in the `World` as entities.
+8. Store systems in the `World` as entities?
+9. Warn if systems that emit commands do not have an appropriate command-flushing ordering constraint.